JuliaDynamics/Associations.jl/README.md

     every measure-estimator combination you can think of.
 For example, we offer the generic `SurrogateTest`, which is fully compatible with
     [TimeseriesSurrogates.jl](https://github.com/JuliaDynamics/TimeseriesSurrogates.jl),
-    and the `LocalPermutationTest` for conditional indepencence testing.
+    and the `LocalPermutationTest` for conditional independence testing.
 - A dedicated API for causal network inference based on these measures and independence tests.